-(14)(12) Inspection by the City.
+(13)(12) Inspection by the City.

 - (a) Right to Enter.
 In addition to the rights identified in the City's Municipal Code, the City shall have the authority to discontinue the application process, revoke approved permits or to obtain an order from a court of competent jurisdiction to obtain entry, in the event entry is denied. - (b) Operator Contact.
 The Operator shall provide the telephone number of a contact person who may be reached 24 hours a day for purposes of being notified of any proposed City inspection under this Section or in case of emergency.
-All Operations may be inspected by the City at any time to ensure compliance with the requirements of the Oil and Gas Permit, provided that at least one-hour prior notice is given to the contact person at the telephone number supplied by the Operator.
+All Operations may be inspected by the City at any time to ensure compliance with the requirements of the Oil and Gas Permit, provided that at least one--hour prior notice is given to the contact person at the telephone number supplied by the Operator.
 Calling the number (or leaving a message on an available answering machine or voice mail service at the number) at least one hour in advance of the proposed inspection shall constitute sufficient prior notice if the contact person does not answer.
 By accepting an Oil and Gas Permit, the Operator grants consent to such The cost of any such inspection shall be borne by the inspections.
 Operator, provided such inspections and fees are not in conflict with COGCC inspections and rules.
+The City's inspectors will be properly trained or certified to conduct inspections in a safe manner or be escorted by such a person.

-(15)(13) Appeals/Noncompliance.
-Variances and Minor Modifications.
+(14)(13) Appeals/Noncompliance.Variances and Minor Modifications.